jxg73140/Home_Assignment_1/README.md

   Small changes in predictions affect MSE and CCE differently.

 # Question 3
-Training MNIST Model with Different Optimizers: SGD vs. Adam This code compares the performance of two optimizers—SGD and Adam—on the MNIST dataset.
+Training MNIST Model with Different Optimizers: SGD vs. Adam:
+* This code compares the performance of two optimizers—SGD and Adam—on the MNIST dataset.

 Steps Involved:
 1.Load the MNIST Dataset: